yousaf2018/EthoGrid/README.md

 -   **High-Performance YOLO Inference**:
     -   **GPU Accelerated**: Automatically detects and utilizes NVIDIA GPUs for massive speed improvements, while gracefully falling back to CPU if a GPU is not available.
     -   **Object Detection & Instance Segmentation**: Supports both standard bounding box models and precise pixel-level segmentation models (`-seg.pt`).
--   **Powerful & Flexible Data Input**:
-    -   **Batch File Handling**: Add individual videos/CSVs or entire directories.
-The application will recursively find all relevant files.
-    -   **File List Management**: Easily remove selected files or clear the entire list before processing.
--   **Advanced Batch Processing & Data Cleaning**:
-    -   **Batch Annotation**: Apply a saved grid configuration to a batch of videos and their detection files, automating the tank assignment process for large datasets.
-    -   **Single Animal per Tank**: Automatically filter detections within each tank to keep only the one with the highest confidence score per frame, ensuring clean data for single-animal tracking.
 -   **Interactive Grid System**:
     -   Define a virtual grid to match your experimental setup.
 Interactively translate, rotate, and scale the grid with sliders or direct mouse control for perfect alignment.
-    -   **Settings Persistence**: Save and load complex grid configurations (including video dimensions) to a JSON file, ensuring reproducibility.
+    -   **Settings Persistence**: Save and load complex grid configurations to a JSON file, ensuring reproducibility.
+-   **Advanced Batch Processing & Data Cleaning**:
+    -   **Batch Annotation**: Apply a saved grid configuration to a batch of videos and their detection files, automating the tank assignment process for large datasets.
+    -   **Data Filtering**: Automatically filter detections within each tank to keep only the one with the highest confidence score per frame, ensuring clean data for single-animal tracking.
--   **Comprehensive Data Export & Visualization**:
+-   **Comprehensive Data Export**:
-    -   **Annotated Videos**: Generate publication-ready videos with or without overlays (legend, timeline).
-    -   **Enriched CSV (Long Format)**: Export detection data with added columns for `tank_number` and high-precision `cx`, `cy` coordinates.
-    -   **Centroid CSV (Wide Format)**: Export a processed CSV with one row per frame and `x`/`y` columns for each tank, perfect for direct import into statistical software like GraphPad Prism.
-    -   **Excel Export (By Tank)**: Export all data into a single `.xlsx` file, with the detections for each tank neatly organized on its own separate sheet.
-    -   **Trajectory Plots**: Generate a high-quality image plotting the centroid path of animals.
-The plot correctly handles grid transformations and respects a user-defined time gap to prevent erroneous lines during tracking loss.
-    -   **Heatmaps**: Create scientific heatmaps superimposed on the first frame of the video to visualize spatial usage, complete with a clear color legend.
+    -   Generate annotated videos, trajectory plots, heatmaps, and multiple formats of raw and processed data (`.csv`, `.xlsx`), giving you full access to your results at every stage.
--   **Scientific Endpoints Analysis**:
+-   **Interactive & Customizable Endpoints Analysis**:
-    -   A dedicated module to batch-calculate a wide range of behavioral endpoints from your annotated CSV files.
+    -   A dedicated module to calculate a wide range of behavioral endpoints.
-    -   Calculations are performed correctly on a **per-tank basis** using the geometric center of each tank derived from your saved grid settings.
-    -   Endpoints include: Total Distance, Average Speed, Time spent Moving/Freezing, Angular Velocity, Meandering, Time spent in Center, Fractal Dimension, Entropy, and more.
+    -   **Visually Validate**: Load a sample video and your grid settings to see your setup and interactively fine-tune key parameters like the exact center of each tank.
+    -   **Flexible Analysis Modes**: Switch between "Top View" and "Side View" modes, which dynamically changes the available parameters and calculated endpoints to match your experiment type (e.g., open field vs. novel tank diving).
+    -   **Per-Tank Customization**: Define different zone division axes and percentages for each individual tank to account for complex camera angles.
+-   **Publication-Ready Statistical Analysis**:
+    -   **Intelligent Test Selection**: Automatically performs normality tests (e.g., Shapiro-Wilk) on your data and selects the appropriate significance test (T-test/ANOVA for normal data, Mann-Whitney/Kruskal-Wallis for non-normal data).
+    -   **Full User Control**: Provides the option to override the automatic selection and "force" a parametric test, along with full control over plot aesthetics (colors, fonts, sizes, error bars).
+    -   **One-Click Analysis**: Analyze all relevant endpoints across multiple control and treatment groups with a single click.
+    -   **Professional Outputs**: Generates high-quality bar plots with individual data points and significance annotations, plus a detailed statistical report in a clean `.csv` format.

 ---